 Upon receipt of this message, the SeNB shall identify the AS encryption algorithm with highest priority in the locally configured priority list of AS encryption algorithms that is also present in the received UE EPS security capabilities and include an indicator for the locally identified AS encryption algorithm in SeNB Addition/Modification Request Acknowledge.

+Upon receipt of this message, if integrity protection is activated then the SeNB shall identify the AS integrity algorithm with highest priority in the locally configured priority list of AS integrity algorithms that is also present in the received UE EPS security capabilities and include an indicator for the locally identified AS integrity algorithm in SeNB Addition/Modification Request Acknowledge.

 The MeNB shall forward the indication to the UE during the RRCConnectionReconfiguration procedure that establishes the SCG DRBs in the UE.
-The UE shall use the indicated encryption algorithm for the SCG DRBs.
+The UE shall use the indicated encryption algorithm and integrity algorithm for the SCG DRBs.

-NOTE: The UE uses one encryption algorithm for encryption of SRB and any potential DRB(s) established with MeNB, and a same or different encryption algorithm for encryption of DRB(s) established with SeNB.
+NOTE 1: The UE uses one encryption algorithm for encryption of SRB and any potential DRB(s) established with MeNB, and a same or different encryption algorithm for encryption of DRB(s) established with SeNB.

+NOTE 2: The UE uses one integrity algorithm for integrity of SRB and any potential DRB(s) established with MeNB, and a same or different integrity algorithm for integrity protection of DRB(s) established with SeNB.

 E.2.5 S-KeNB update

 E.2.5.1 S-KeNB update triggers